ucsb-cs56-projects/cs56-games-memory-card/W18_proj00.md

 Cannot resume in one click after pausing the game https://github.com/ucsb-cs56-projects/cs56-games-memory-card/issues/71

 ## Evaluation of current codes
 Overall the codes are organized very well.
+Class names, method names and variables are chosen well and easy to understand.
+There is not much room for refactoring.
 However, some comments can be removed as they are just some codes that are commented out.
 Some indentation can be improved.
+Besides, there are bugs in the codes that need to be fixed.

 ## Evaluation of current test coverage
 Right now, the test covers a lot of things but still not all the things.
 Also, the test for each case is not enough.
 We can add a few tests for each case in the future